nextcloud/documentation/admin_manual/configuration_user/user_provisioning_api.rst

 * 100 - successful
 * 101 - no group specified
-* 102 - group doesnt exist
+* 102 - group does not exist
-* 103 - user doesn't exist
+* 103 - user does not exist
 * 104 - insufficient privileges
 * 105 - failed to remove user from group